Why Serbia?

 2,000

-⚠️ Not included: Embassy visa fees, air ticket, travel insurance, and DHL courier charges are paid directly by the applicant.
+Not included: Embassy/consulate visa fees, travel insurance, and DHL courier charges are paid directly by the applicant.

 Requirements